Physically motivated modeling of LyC escape fraction during reionization: Fitting model

 \section{Fitting model}

-Using a more precise subgrid model of LyC escape can enhance the accuracy of future large-scale cosmological models of reionization since large-scale simulations may lack the resolution to adequately represent the radiation escape process.
+Using a more precise subgrid model of LyC escape can enhance the accuracy of future large-scale cosmological models of reionization since large-scale simulations cannot cover the full range of scales relevant to the radiation escape process.
 For this purpose, we develop a fitting function which allows to predict the escape fraction based on a few macroscopic properties of galaxies.

 In order to model the escape fraction, we use a polynomial fitting method with three galactic properties, namely the stellar mass of the galaxy $M_\star$, its gas mass $M_\mathrm{gas}$, the metallicity $Z$, as well as the redshift $z$.
 We used a quadratic model and found that there is little change in the accuracy when increasing the number of parameters beyond seven.
 We also found that metallicity does not appear in the best fit model, which is given by